Adam Roscrow

-Adam Roscrow (born 17 February 1995) is a Welsh semi-professional footballer who plays for Bala Town, on loan from Cymru Premier club The New Saints, as a striker.
+Adam Roscrow (born 17 February 1995) is a Welsh professional footballer who plays as a striker for Cardiff Metropolitan University.

 Club career

 Roscrow played youth football for Swansea City, before joining Llantwit Major.
 Roscrow subsequently played for Neath, Llantwit Major and Pontardawe Town, before signing for Cardiff Metropolitan University in 2014.
 At Cardiff Met, Roscrow scored 34 Welsh Premier League goals in 79 appearances.
-In June 2019, Roscrow moved to England, signing for AFC Wimbledon.
+In June 2019, Roscrow moved to England, signing for AFC Wimbledon, where he turned professional.
 He scored his first goal for Wimbledon in an EFL Trophy tie against Charlton Athletic on 1 September 2020.

 In January 2021, Roscrow joined The New Saints on a three-and-a-half-year deal for an undisclosed, club record fee.

 In June 2021, Roscrow returned to Cardiff Metropolitan University on a season-long loan.
 In September 2022 he moved on loan to Bala Town.
+He moved on loan to Welling United in September 2023.
+He was released by TNS at the end of the 2023–24 season.

+He returned to Cardiff Metropolitan University in June 2024.

 International career

 On 20 March 2018, Roscrow made his Wales C debut against England C at Barry Town United's Jenner Park Stadium in a 3–2 defeat for the Welsh team.
 In the return fixture at Moor Lane, Salford, Roscrow scored Wales' second equaliser in a 2–2 draw.